 Avoid use of non-standard intrinsic procedures.

-Specific the intrinsic attribute for all non-standard intrinsic procedures.
+Specific the intrinsic attribute for all non-standard intrinsic procedures and modules referenced.

 6.58 Deprecated language features [MEM]

 6.58.1 Applicability to language

 The vulnerability specified in ISO/IEC 24772-1:2019 clause 6.58 applies to Fortran since Fortran started in the 1950’s using line-oriented and unstructured code, has been revised and updated on regular cycles since that time and has a number of deprecated language features.